NVIDIA Open Source Data Acquisition

-DAQIRI (Data Acquisition for Integrated Real-time Instruments) moves high-bandwidth data between external sensors and CPU or NVIDIA GPU memory.
+DAQIRI (Data Acquisition for Integrated Real-time Instruments) moves high-bandwidth data between external sensors and GPU, CPU, or storage devices.
 Streams can arrive from PCIe devices such as FPGAs or from network-capable sensors over Raw Ethernet (UDP/TCP) or RoCE/RDMA, giving applications one zero-copy path for ingest and egress.
-GPU-resident data can also write out through GPUDirect Storage.
+DAQIRI not only accelerates data movement and storage at the instrument but can also be used to connect sensor data to HPC and Cloud systems.

 PCIe + Ethernet